SoniaHashim/runtimesystems/readme.md

 GOALS

 - *Understand the Lua interpreter.* Eventual aim is to add a superinstruction.
-- *Understand the bytecode for simple Lua programs.* [Chunkspy](http://luaforge.net/projects/chunkspy) is an _awesome_ tool for this.
+- *Understand the bytecode for simple Lua programs.*
+	- [Chunkspy](http://luaforge.net/projects/chunkspy) is an _awesome_ tool for this.
 Note that it requires Lua 5.1 (latest stable version is 5.3, with 5.4 to be released in the near future).
 Interactive usage: `lua-5.1 ChunkSpy.lua --interact --auto`.
+	- One can also use the bytecode compiler, e.g. `luac -o output.luac input.lua`.
+A fun idea is to write a bytecode parser that extracts human-readable information from a bytecode file, similar to ChunkSpy. _I really want to do this now._